Skip to contents

 Model Fitting

-The code below fits the ensemble of univariate GAM models.
+The code below fits the univariate GAM models.
+Notice that models with an intrinsic AUC below 0.75 are ignored.

 paste0(